brovnie/ai_birthday_cards/README.md

 ## How to start:

-You will need your own mangodb server and api-key from Openai.
+You will need your own mangodb server, api-key from Openai and a cloudinary account.
 Fill in .env.example files with your credentials and change its name to .env

 ### Commands